What Is a Home Insurance Broker?

 Specialty Coverage Needs

-From short-term rental properties and home-based businesses to vacation homes and historic properties, brokers are adept at finding specialty endorsements or standalone policies that fill gaps a standard HO-3 policy won't cover.
+From short-term rental properties and home-based businesses to vacation homes, older homes, and coastal properties with wind deductibles, brokers are adept at finding specialty endorsements or standalone policies that fill gaps a standard HO-3 policy won't cover.
+In Florida, surplus lines premiums surpassed $7.4 billion in 2024, representing more than 20% of property placements statewide, so a broker with surplus-lines experience is essential in hurricane-exposed markets.

 How to Find and Choose a Reputable Home Insurance Broker